A multiphase Cahn-Hilliard system with mobilities and the numerical simulation of dewetting: Introduction

-In a first section, we first gives a formal asymptotic analysis of the \MCH~ and \NMNCH~multiphase model.
-In particular, we show that the limit law of each model corresponds well to the multiphase surface diffusion flow with the advantage for the second one to be of order $2$ in $\varepsilon$.
-In a second numerical section, we first introduce a numerical scheme based on the Fourier-spectral convex-concave semi implicit approach in the same spirit of \cite{MR1676409,bretin2020approximation}.
-We then gives some numerical experiments which illustrate the stability of our scheme and the asymptotic properties of the two phase field models.
-In the last section, we consider the special case of wetting and dewetting phenomenon for which, we derive a simplified model using the liquid phase only.
-We then shows some numerical experiments en 3D, using smooth and rough surfaces and different Young angle conditions.
+We first proceed to a formal asymptotic analysis of the \MCH ~and \NMNCH ~multiphase models.
+In particular, we show that the limit law of each model is indeed the multiphase surface diffusion flow with the advantage that \NMNCH ~guarantees an approximation error of order $2$ in $\varepsilon$.
+In a second section, devoted to numerical approximation, we first introduce a numerical scheme suitable for both models.
+This scheme is based on a Fourier-spectral convex-concave semi implicit approach in the spirit of~\cite{MR1676409,bretin2020approximation}.
+We provide numerical experiments which illustrate the stability of our scheme and the asymptotic properties of both phase field models.
+In the last section, we consider the special case of the wetting / dewetting phenomenon for which we derive a simplified, yet equivalent model using the liquid phase only.
+We illustrate this model with 3D numerical experiments using either smooth or rough surfaces, and choosing various set of parameters to get different Young angle conditions.